How to Become A Scholar

 Successful applicants find it helpful to ask a friend, high school teacher or family member to help prepare with practice questions such as – What adjectives best describe you?
 Or What is your favorite subject and why?

-Potential interview dates are emailed to all applicants immediately after the application is submitted so that you can block this time on your calendar.
+Potential interview dates are also emailed to all applicants immediately after the application is submitted so that you can block this time on your calendar.
 Failure to attend an interview will forfeit the scholarship opportunity.

 Do I need to submit an essay?
 If so, how many?